advertisement

 • Keeping meticulous records of supplies.

-READ ALSO: Grain Trader at Farmlands - New Zealand
+READ ALSO: Sales Assistant at Kathmandu Group- New Zealand

 Skills and Knowledge Needed as a Chef